ccqpein/supervisor-rs/README.md

 ### Use key pairs authenticate clients ###

-When server side turn on encrypt mode, server side will check if data it received can decrypt by public keys in `pub_keys_path`
+When server side `encrypt` mode is on, server side will check if data received can decrypt by public keys in `pub_keys_path`

 #### Example: ####